Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Example of 2+1 Systems

 The region between the two critical eccentricities is a transition zone from stable to unstable systems, where systems are nearly or completely unstable.
 It is straightforward to incorporate other short-range physical processes in addition to GR by simply adding corresponding terms to $\dot \omega_{2, {\rm stab}}$.

 To test the criterion derived above in a numerical approach, we integrate the $2+1$ systems with planet $2$'s semi-major axis increasing from $0.05$ to $0.3$~au in steps of $0.025$~au, and the eccentricity of the distant companion ranges from $0$ to $0.9$ in steps of $0.1$.
-In addition, we add more densely populated integrated systems in the parameter space where it is close to the critical eccentricity $e_{c, {\rm crit}}$ (see Figure~\ref{fig:Delta_2+1} and discussions below).
-The systems are integrated up to $170$~Myrs or until orbit crossing.
+In addition, we add more densely populated integrated systems in the parameter space where it is close to the critical eccentricity $e_{c, {\rm crit}}$ (see Figure~\ref{fig:Delta_2+1}).
+The systems are integrated up to $170$~Myr or until orbit crossing.
 As mentioned, we use a combination of Gauss's method and N-body integration to check for consistency.

 In Figure~\ref{fig:Delta_2+1}, each scattered point represents a simulated system, and their colors reflect the minimum distance between planet $1$ and $2$ ($\delta$ in Equation~(\ref{eq:delta})) for each system throughout its evolution.
-Stable orbits are represented as darker blue colors, whereas closer or even crossing orbits are plotted in lighter blue.
-Here we impose a minimum cutoff value of $-0.3$ on $\log\left(1-\delta\right)$ in color representation.
-In other words, all stable systems whose $\log\left(1-\delta\right)$ is less than $-0.3$ are represented as the same deepest blue color, so as to better illustrate the transition from stability to instability.
+Stable orbits are represented as deep blue colors, whereas closer or even crossing orbits are plotted in yellow.
 All the systems that experience orbit-crossing are circled out with a black contour.
-For comparison, the relativistic and non-relativistic analytical stability criteria derived in the presence of GR and in \citet{Denham_2018} are over-plotted in red and yellow curves respectively.
+Here we impose a minimum cutoff value of $-0.2$ on $\log_{10}\left(1-\delta\right)$ in color representation.
+In other words, all stable systems whose $\log_{10}\left(1-\delta\right)$ are less than $-0.2$ are represented as the same deepest blue color, so as to better illustrate the transition from stability to instability.
+For comparison, the relativistic and non-relativistic analytical stability criteria derived in the presence of GR and in \citet{Denham_2018} are over-plotted in red and blue curves respectively.
 Relativistic systems are predicted to be stable below the red curves and unstable above them.
 Shaded regions represent their corresponding transition zones, in which systems are likely to experience large eccentricity oscillations but orbit crossing happens after a long time, possibly exceeding the limit of our integration time.
-Systems between the yellow and red curves are what relativistic and non-relativistic criterion predicts differently.
+Systems between the blue and red curves are what relativistic and non-relativistic criterion predicts differently.
 Compared with the non-relativistic criterion, the relativistic one expands the stable region in the parameter space.